 During the current lockdown there are situations where talent may need to attend a voiceover or ADR session at our Brighton facility.
 For example, if a home studio is not available.
 To keep us all safe and prevent the spread of Covid-19 Brown Bear has followed the latest government advice and adapted the way sessions are carried out.

 Fortunately, our voiceover & ADR booth is completely separate from the studio control room allowing the talent to have no physical contact with the engineer.
-Upon arrival they will be asked to wash their hands and directed into the booth maintaining social distancing throughout.
+Upon arrival they will be asked to check into the NHS track and trace app, wash their hands and then directed into the booth maintaining social distancing throughout.
 All communication from then on will be done through the headphones and microphone.
 At the end of the session we will ask the talent to wait a moment until we have opened up the doors to leave and they will then be asked to make their own way out.
-Our facilities are located in the centre of Brighton and there is on-street parking directly outside the studio.
+Our facilities are located in the centre of Brighton and there are a number of car parks located close by.

 Prior to and after every session we sanitise the booth with 70% isopropyl alcohol cleaner.
 This includes cleaning the microphones, popshield, headphones, stands, surfaces, door handles, water bottles, glasses and anything else that may have had contact.
 There will also be hand sanitiser and gloves available.
 We do ask that you bring your own water for the session.